-External gain line GEXT sets channel gains on EXP-1800 accessories to 1 or 50 (you should not use a gain of 50 with a DAS-1802HR board, as you may get less than satisfactory resolution).
-This line carries the channel gain settings from the channel-gain QRAM through the main I/O connector of DAS-1800ST/HR Series boards.
+External gain line GEXT sets channel gains on EXP-1800 accessories to 1 or 50.
+This line carries the channel-gain settings from the channel-gain QRAM through the main I/O connector of the DAS-1800AO Series boards.

 Gains and Ranges